 “Anyone who has never made a mistake has never tried anything new.” – Albert Einstein

 This blog is little different than my other ones.
 I won’t be talking about the music industry specifically.
 Instead, I want to help keep you motivated when things get you down.
 We all have our bad days, but successful people don’t let that keep them from moving forward.
-Learn from your mistakes, and they become good things.
+Learn from your mistakes, and they become a good thing.
 If you don’t learn anything from them then you are doomed to repeat them.

 “Fall down seven times, stand up eight.” – Chinese proverb